fermino/uCNC-Frame/README.md

 uCNC mechanics remix
 ====================

+This is a remix of the remix made by @fizterra.
+It's made to adapt uCNC to use bigger bearings, a GT2 belt and a couple other things.
+It's my very first attempt to use OpenSCAD for anything, so far it's been fun :)

+Hey!
+It might not be pretty, but it works!

+---

 This is a remix (rebuild, really) of the mechanical part of the _uCNC Controller_ by **dherrendoerfer** :